Byron1z/Hyper-V-Windows-10-Pro-B1z/README.md

 </p>
 <br />
 <h3>Creating a VM in Hyper-V</h3>
+<h4> DESCRIPTION: You have installed the Hyper-V role on Windows 10 and are ready to create a virtual machine.</h4>
 <p>

-  DESCRIPTION: You have installed the Hyper-V role on Windows 10 and are ready to create a virtual machine.

   1. Log on to your Windows 10 computer and open Hyper-V Manager, if necessary.
 If your Windows 10 computer is not selected in the left pane, click Connect to Server in the Actions pane, click Local computer, and then click OK.